top of page

 Dr. Westfield showing Champion Westfield Flying Colors.

 Hunterdon Hills Animal Hospital was established in 1946 by Drs.
-James A. Frazee and Sperry C. Kinton and the practice still stands on the original property.
+James A. Frazee and Sperry C. Kinton.
+The practice still stands on the original property.

 In 1979, Dr. D. Craig Little purchased Hunterdon Hills Animal Hospital and, as dairy farming gradually diminished in New Jersey, the practice concentrated mostly on small animals.